Housing & Dining

 MEALS

 All participant meals will be prepared by JMU Dining Services, and will be consumed at one of our state-of-the-art dining halls on campus.
 Each dining hall is all-you-can eat, with a wide variety of food stations.
-Participants will either eat at “E-Hall” or “D-Hall” and those meal locations will be indicated on each camps’ itineraries.
+Participants will either eat at “E-Hall” or “D-Hall” and those meal locations will be indicated on the camp itineraries.

 At registration, each individual will be issued an official Conference Card (swipe card) that will be used for access to all meals.
 These cards must be kept with the student at ALL TIMES as it provides access to both the JMU dining facilities and also dorm access for security purposes.
 If a card is lost, the student should immediately notify their counselor so that their card can be replaced.
 There will be a $10 fee assessed for any Conference Card (swipe card) that is lost and/or has to be replaced during camp.